A new model of IBS

 IBS used to be thought of as a “wastebasket” diagnosis.
 You went to your doctors, they ran a bunch of tests, maybe some blood work, maybe some imaging, maybe an endoscopy/colonoscopy…everything came back “fine”, there was no indication of anything wrong in your tests.
 No lumps or bumps.
 No ulcers.
 No inflammatory bowel disease, no Celiac disease, nothing in the blood tests, nothing at all to see.
 So, when everything else gets ruled out, you get the diagnosis of IBS.

 IBS is also commonly referred to as a functional gastrointestinal disorder.
 This means that it impacts the function of your digestion (as anyone with IBS will readily tell you, or you have experienced yourself!) without there being a physical cause to point to that explains the change in function.

 Until now.
-The DeStress Your Gut Academy starts 9.9.17 and is a completely free, in depth training delivered via email that takes a deep look at these mechanisms and what you can do about it with your nutrition and lifestyle.
+The DeStress Your Gut Academy starts April 8th and is a completely free, in depth training delivered via my online classroom that takes a deep look at these mechanisms and what you can do about it with your nutrition and lifestyle.

 The New Model of IBS

 With the explosion of research into the microbiome – the colony of at least a trillion beneficial bacteria that reside in your large intestine and provide innumerable functions for your body – and the heavy prevalence of IBS, some smart researchers have a fresh perspective on IBS.

 They have found two common themes that underpin those with IBS.
 IBS is interesting because it is a highly individual disorder – ten different people with IBS will experience it ten different ways – but these cornerstones remain for all: